TimmyMC/Schema.NET/.github/CONTRIBUTING.md

 # Coding Guidelines

-- Projects use StyleCop and .editorconfig to produce style warnings.
+- Projects use .editorconfig to produce style warnings.
 Please fix all warnings in any code you submit.
 - Write unit tests for any code written.

-# Special Thanks

-As thanks for all contributions, your username will be posted to the front page of the project with a short description of how you helped.